cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 See {{security-considerations-targets}} for more details, and
 {{new-suite}} for guidelines on choosing k for a given curve.

+## Efficiency considerations for extension fields {#hashtofield-exteff}

+When hashing to an element of the extension field GF(p^m), hash\_to\_field requires expanding msg into m * L bytes (using the notation of {{hashtofield-sec}}).
+For extension fields where log2(p) is significantly smaller than the security level k, this approach is inefficient: it requires expand\_message to output roughly m * log2(p) + m * k bits, whereas m * log2(p) + k bytes suffices to generate an element of GF(p^m) with bias at most 2^-k.
+{{appx-hashtofield-alt}} describes an alternative hash\_to\_field function that MAY be used when log2(p) is significantly smaller than k.

+Use of this alternative function in extension fields where log2(p) is roughly equal to or greater than k is NOT RECOMMENDED.
+In such cases, the function described in {{appx-hashtofield-alt}} is more difficult to implement in constant time than the function described in this section, while the difference in efficiency is generally small.

 ## hash\_to\_field implementation {#hashtofield-impl}

 The following procedure implements hash\_to\_field.